quangtien0101/prep-demo_crm/Prep demo 26 Feb 2021.md

 	- Create/Import
 	- Views

-- Overview contacts
+- Overview contacts (for later use)
 	- Contacts is like a phonebook, storing contacts information of employees
 	- Demo:
 		- See the contact information of an Individual, Company
-		- Create a new contact
+		- Create a new contact (company)
 		- Search using filter or group
 		- Switch different views for different features